DavidStirling/ImQuick/README.md

 These instructions are specific to Windows.
 Without access to a Mac building for that OS is difficult, but if you're interested in helping out please do get in touch.

 First off, `git clone` this repository.
 You'll want Python 3.8+ installed and possibly a virtual env.
-Once that's set up, copy files from the latest [tkdnd build](https://github.com/petasis/tkdnd) into a `tkdnd` directory in the ImQuick root.
-This is an extension which adds drag and drop support to the Tkinter GUI toolkit.

-To make matters more complicated, you'll also need the `tkinterdnd` Python wrapper module [from here](https://sourceforge.net/projects/tkinterdnd/).
-It's not available on PyPi, so you'll need to copy this into the site-packages folder of your environment to install manually.

 With that done, `pip install -e .` in the repository directory should install all the other dependencies.
 You can run `ImQuick.py` to start.